Jo Kristian Bergum

 CLIP encoding CLIP (Contrastive Language–Image Pre-training).
 CLIP is trained with captions and image data, inputting pairs at the same time.
 At inference (after training), we can input an image, or a text prompt, independently, and get back a vector representation.

 In addition to the mentioned features, we want to have the ability to update the index.
-For example, when there is a new derived dataset, such as laion2B-en-aesthetic, which adds new metadata to images, such as the probability of the image containing unsafe content, or the probability of image containing a watermark, we can update the index with that information, without having to rebuild the entire index.
 The ability to efficiently update an index, without having to re-build the entire index saves resources and cost, but also enable important functionality.
 For example, updating aesthetic score, where aesthetic score can be used when ranking images for a text query, either as a hard filter, or as a ranking signal.

 Designing a cost-efficient large-scale vector search solution